Nynuphar/IDEAL-doc/docs/source/users.rst

 The IDEAL Superuser is a local administrator.

-The main responsibility of a Superuser is to approve new studies and new user accounts.
-They can equally invite new users.
+The main responsibility of a Superuser is to approve new studies and new user accounts, and equally invite new users.

 Although able to approve and create a new study, the Superuser does not have direct access to the patient information of a study.
 Therefore, they are not able to import a study patient list.
-Equally, the Superuser is not able to do the IDEAL linkage between the patients in the carecenter/study.
+Equally, the Superuser is not able to do the IDEAL linkage between the patients in the carecenter/study and is not able to export any patient related files.

 Manager
 =========

+An IDEAL Manager could be a principle investigator or a senior study nurse.

+The Manager has access to the patients in the carecenter and study.
+The Manager can import patients to a study and link these to the patients in the carecenter.

+The Manager has a similar role to the IDEAL user (see below) but it is able to create and manage new studies and new user accounts.
+Both new study and users need then to be approved by the IDEAL Superuser).

 User
 ======

+In most cases, the IDEAL user is a local study nurse or data manager.

+The User has a more limited role than an IDEAL manager.
+The User has equally access to the patients in the carecenter and study.
+Equally, the User can import patients to a study and link these to the patients in the carecenter.

+The User does not have permission to manage users or studies.

 Summary table
 ***************